 The ball doesn’t sail into the night sky – it packs its bags and waves goodbye to the Gabba, flying over the roof.
 Lynn glances back in the direction of Tait and taunts him with a wink almost as audacious as the shot that preceded it.
 This is his competition after all.
 He finishes the chase with 22 balls left in the innings, his 84 from 50 balls taking his side to a comfortable win.

-Tait plays his last game of professional cricket a month later.
+Tait plays his last game of professional cricket just days later.

 You can’t be serious!
 This is a video game!